 3. Streamline your approval processes

-Power Automate can be used to modernise legacy processes such as approval requests, streamlining these day-to-day ‘asks’ so that they run seamlessly in the background.
-Approval requests are an incredibly common aspect of everyday business used by every team, from employee holiday requests to sign-offs from key stakeholders.
+Power Automate can be used to modernise legacy processes such as approval requests, streamlining these day-to-day ‘tasks’ so that they run seamlessly in the background.
+Approval requests are an incredibly common aspect of everyday business used by every team, from employee holiday requests to sign-off from key stakeholders.